latenightlabs/ComfyUI-LNL/README.md

 We also use icons for player controls supplied by [Icons8](https://icons8/com).

+# Enhanced Groups with Versioning Support for ComfyUI
+This project aims to provide the users with a possibilty to create custom components (specific group versions) which can be reused throughout different projects, or used in different places within the same project.
+Users can also take advantage of using different versions of the same group/component in the same workflow.
+Going forward, we're going to be referencing these versioned groups as components.

+## Adding a ComfyUI group or a Component
+By right-clicking on an empty canvas, you're presented with a context menu where the `Add Group` option is presented.
+By default, ComfyUI creates an empty group called `Group` when you tap that option.
+Due to installing this library, you'll be taken to another submenu offering options of `Empty group` (the default empty group ComfyUI creates) and a `Versioned group`.
+Selecting the `Versioned group` option, you'll see all of the components listed (the latest version of each component).
+If you've just installed this library, you won't see any components because we haven't created any yet.

 # Contributing
 Contributions to the Load Video Node project are welcome.
 Please